pera-link/PL.MF.CORE_UTILITY/README.md

     - Export it from the `peralink_core_utility.tsx` file to make it available for use.

 3. **Import in Another Microfrontend**:
-    - Import the component or utility in another microfrontend by referencing `@core-utility`.
+    - Import the component or utility in another microfrontend by referencing `core-utility`.
 For example:
       ```javascript
       import { YourComponent } from '@peralink/core-utility';
       ```